 A current and up-to-date Emergency Exit Plan needs to be placed in the entryway in full view.
 Also, all doorknobs and peepholes should be properly sanitized to prevent any spread of germs.
 The guest room checklist needs a section that includes the inspection of all doors in your hotel room from the front door to the closet door.
 You want to make sure they are opening and shutting properly and not missing any screws or fixtures.

 As you continue through your hotel room checklist, you will come to the main area of your guest room.
 It is important to remember that one of the first things a customer will check when entering their room is the bed.
-The hospitality checklist that you create should include checking your beds for any rips or stains.
+The hotel checklist that you create should include checking your beds for any rips or stains.
 Fresh bedding should be provided daily with fresh sheets, blankets, and pillowcases.
 Beds should be made according to your companies’ specified instructions.

 The hospitality checklist for your guest rooms' should go into great detail, from dusting ALL furnishings to making sure the cups and ice bins are one inch from the left corner of each desk.
 Lamps and lampshades need to be checked daily to ensure they are clean and in proper working order.
 Make sure the televisions are set to the correct channel and the remotes have working batteries.
 Clean all windows and check that all curtains are in the correct positions.